jay23606/minimal-htmx/README.md

    [View Demo](https://raw.githack.com/jay23606/minimal-htmx/master/ex3.html)

 - 'Active Search' examples are also provided for both ASP (classic, JScript) and ASPX (C# web forms).
-Additionally, the `min-htmx` project includes a Razor page usage example (these examples use an earlier implementation)
+Additionally, the `min-htmx` project includes a Razor page usage example (these examples use an earlier implementation however)